 The way to a man’s heart is, allegedly, through his stomach.
 And the way to the Viennese heart is actually the same.
 September has a few more related festivals to whet your appetite.

-- If you’re up for something a little more spirited (ba dum tish!), try the Rum & Tequila festival (September 18th to 19th).
+- If you’re up for something a little more spirited (ba dum tish!), try the Rum festival (September 18th to 19th).
 Local interest in such drinks has shot up recently.
-Tastings, talks, food, music, and more
+Tastings, talks, food, music, and more.
+Its sister Ginmarkt gin festival runs across the same dates at the same location

-- The city has the Vienna Coffee Festival (2026 dates TBA): not a staid industry event, but a caffeine-fueled celebration of the bean, with music, competitions, tastings, demonstrations, and more
+- The city has the Vienna Coffee Festival (September 11th to 13th): not a staid industry event, but a caffeine-fueled celebration of the bean, with music, competitions, tastings, demonstrations, and more

 - The Erntedankfest (September 12th and 13th) is a weekend festival bringing Austria’s agriculture into the city, armed with truckloads of regional specialties from all over the country

-- The Veganmania vegan summer festival (2026 dates TBA) rolls into town with street food, music and more
+- The Veganmania vegan summer festival (September 18th to 20th) rolls into town with street food, music and more

 - The Oktoberfest concept has relatives in Vienna.
 For example: the Kaiser Wiesn near the Prater entertainment complex (September 24th to October 11th)